Origins and professional background

 Sara Preisler has now become a notable figure in the British jewellery industry since designing her first collection in 1993.
 Sara’s growth as an artist has been unstoppable since then: she has won numerous awards and has contributed to various interviews, journals, documentaries; on screen and off, and publications.

 Sara’s first gallery opened in 2002, and was situated in a small location in Birmingham’s creative hub; The Custard Factory.
-In 2005 she moved to Custard Factory’s Front of House, and has since then expanded to a two story location situated right next to the Factory’s iconic Green Man Sculpture.
+In 2005 she moved to Custard Factory’s Front of House, where she expanded to a two story location situated right next to the Factory’s iconic Green Man Sculpture, she has since, (March 2021), moved from that location to a more attractive gallery location in the main Zellig Hub of the Custard Factory.
+As recently as 2020 she opened her second Gallery crowning the top of Stratford upon Avon’s famous Henley Street, a stones throw away from the Shakespeare’ Birthplace Trust Museum.

 Along with selling her own collections at this location, she showcases collections from over 70 of the UK’s leading designers and creative minds, each especially selected for their uniqueness and creativity.